Marching

 A trial – not theory

-You can’t read about how your body reacts after 60 kilometers in the same boots.
+You can’t read about how your body reacts after 60 kilometres in the same boots.
 You have to experience it.
 Elfsborgsmarschen gives you exactly that experience.
-Our 40-kilometer course on asphalt, two days in a row, is specifically designed to simulate the conditions in Nijmegen.
+Our 40-kilometre route on asphalt, two days in a row, is specifically designed to simulate the conditions in Nijmegen.

 • Do your shoes work?
 You won’t know until you’ve walked 40 km, slept, and then walked another 20 km in them.